Permission to Be Uncertain

 • The chance to explore who you are when you’re not stuck in overthinking or caretaking.

-That’s exactly the kind of support this group is built to offer—something that sees the whole of you, not just your symptoms.
+That’s exactly what this group is here for— support that sees the whole of you, not just the “issues” you’re trying to fix.

-• Getting curious instead of critical of your emotions
+• Getting curious about your emotions instead of picking yourself apart

-Here, you get to practice what it means to be you, messy, real, and still worthy of support.
+Here, you get to explore what it’s like to show up fully—messy, human, and still worthy of care.

-• Soothing anxiety without compulsions or mental rituals
+• Calming anxiety without slipping into old compulsions or mental checklists

-• Tolerating uncertainty while staying connected to what matters
+• Staying connected to what matters even when uncertainty feels unbearable

-• Resting without guilt, and relating to yourself with more care
+• Letting yourself rest without guilt, and relating to yourself with more compassion

 *Participant